soz-live/soz-live.github.io/users/docs/uibasics.md

 In **LIVE**, a Point is a Point Entity that is drawn at each of the Values of the Node - both Inputs and Return values.

 Each Point will update when the corresponding Node is moved or edited.

-### LIVE Commands

-LIVE functionality and entity creation is accessed through the following commands:

-  - L-Add
-    - a command line function used to create the LIVE model through interactions.
-  - L-Auto
-    - a command to automatically generate the LIVE model for a picked LIVE Node.
-  - L-Links
-    - a command to generate all required Links within the LIVE model.
-  - L-Pick
-    - a command to automatically generate the LIVE model for a picked Model Entity.
-  - L-Select
-    - a command to automatically generate the LIVE model for a selected Object from a Dialog.